tanvir-git/odoo-documentation/content/applications/sales/sales/ebay_connector/setup.rst

 As such, when eBay receives an account request for deletion, all eBay partners must confirm the reception of the request and take further action if necessary.

-Odoo has a notification endpoint to receive those notifications, confirm the reception of the request, and handle the first set of actions to anonymize the account details in **Contacts** and remove the customer's access to the portal.
+CoquiAPPs has a notification endpoint to receive those notifications, confirm the reception of the request, and handle the first set of actions to anonymize the account details in **Contacts** and remove the customer's access to the portal.